awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-tasks.md

 **To register a task with a maintenance window**

 1. Run the following command on your local machine\.
+Replace each *example resource placeholder* with your own information\.
 The version to run from a local Windows machine includes the escape characters \("/"\) that you need to run the command from your command line tool\.

 ------
 #### [ Linux & macOS ]